UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 ## Results and Analysis
 After all training and evaluations are done, we print the result, and compare it with the baseline model performance (The fully-finetuned SegFormer-B0 model).
 The results are shown below.

-For Approach 1 - BASNet Hybrid Loss:
+Approach 1 - BASNet Hybrid Loss:

 ![BAS]({{ '/assets/images/team02/BAS.png' | relative_url }}){: style="width: 400px; max-width: 100%;"}

-For Approach 2 - BASNet Hybrid Loss + CopyPaste Augmentation:
+Approach 2 - BASNet Hybrid Loss + CopyPaste Augmentation:

 ![Aug]({{ '/assets/images/team02/Aug.png' | relative_url }}){: style="width: 400px; max-width: 100%;"}

-For Approach 3 - SSIM Loss + Lovasz Loss + CopyPaste Augmentation:
+Approach 3 - SSIM Loss + Lovasz Loss + CopyPaste Augmentation:

 ![SLC]({{ '/assets/images/team02/SLC.png' | relative_url }}){: style="width: 400px; max-width: 100%;"}

+The results here suggest that our second approach, which is BASNet hyrbid loss + copypaste augmentation outperforms the other two approaches and has the best per-class IoU and mIoU